Myrtle Point, Oregon

 Myrtle Point is a city in Coos County, Oregon, United States, established in 1887.
-The population was 2,514 at the 2010 census.
+The population was 2,475 at the 2020 census.
 Located in the Coquille River Valley, Myrtle Point is part of the Coos Bay/North Bend/Charleston Metropolitan Statistical Area, which consists of all of Coos County.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.62 sqmi, of which 1.61 sqmi is land and 0.01 sqmi is water.

 Myrtle Point is about 15 mi from the Pacific Ocean in southwestern Oregon.
 Oregon Route 42, which runs generally east−west from near Roseburg to near Coos Bay, passes through Myrtle Point.
 The South Fork Coquille River receives the east fork of the Coquille River just south of the city, and the combined stream receives the North Fork Coquille River just north of Myrtle Point.
 The city is 131 ft above sea level.

 Due to its proximity to the Pacific Ocean, the climate of the Coquille River Valley and Myrtle Point is considered mild and wet.
 Due to being further inland, summers are warmer and sunnier than in nearby Bandon or Coos Bay, but extremes are still rare.
-According to the Köppen climate classification, Myrtle Point has a warm-summer Mediterrean climate (Csb).
+According to the Köppen climate classification, Myrtle Point has a warm-summer Mediterranean climate (Csb).
 The warmest month is August, with an average high temperature around 78 F, while the coldest month is January, with an average low around 34 F. The record high in Myrtle Point is 107 F, which was observed on August 15, 2020, while the record low is 5 F, which was observed on February 5, 1989.